kylewelsby/smart-pensions-code-challenge/NOTES.md

 2020-07-19 21:50:00

-Doing a load of refactors to cleanup any duplcations and allow to the unique code flows.
+Doing a load of refactors to cleanup any duplications and allow to the unique code flows.
-Also considering seperating some concerns.
+Also considering separating some concerns.

 2020-07-19 22:10:00

-I feel I am at a completion point,  this project suggested 2.5 hours from start to finish.
-I'll do one final sweep on the document specifications and code before marking this challenge as completed.
+I feel I am at a completion point; this project suggested 2.5 hours from start to finish.
+I'll do one final sweep on the document specifications and code before marking this challenge as complete.

 2020-07-19 22:30:00

-Decided to quickly change the output to a simple table layout for a prettier print output.
+Decided to quickly change the output to a simple table layout for prettier print output.

 2020-07-19 23:00:00

-Final thoguths.
+Final thoughts.

-I quickly put in GitHub actions to conduct Continuious Intergration and switch from [RuboCop](https://rubocop.org/) to [StandardRB](https://github.com/testdouble/standard#readme).
+I quickly put in GitHub actions to conduct Continuous Integration and switch from [RuboCop](https://rubocop.org/) to [StandardRB](https://github.com/testdouble/standard#readme).
-Did not package this project as a rubygem as it's not intented to be published, its just to showcase my code appraoch.
+Did not package this project as a rubygem as it's not intended to be published, its just to showcase my code approach.
 See [ActionCable Bunny](https://github.com/kylewelsby/action-cable-bunny) for a full gem release